What is financial planning – Meaning, Steps, types in 2023

-Medium term financial planning should be done for things which are not immediate in nature but are required in 5-7 years.
+Medium-term financial planning should be done for things that are not immediate in nature but are required in 5-7 years.
 For example, you want to purchase a car in 5 years or you want to purchase a house in 5-7 years.

-In this circumstance , you can think of investing your money in instruments which can give higher returns than defensive investment instruments like fixed deposits or liquid funds.
-You can take a bit of risk while planning for your medium term financial panning but you should be cautious and aware of the investments you are making.
+In this circumstance, you can think of investing your money in instruments that can give higher returns than defensive investment instruments like fixed deposits or liquid funds.
+You can take a bit of risk while planning for your medium-term financial planning but you should be cautious and aware of the investments you are making.

-If you are a person who is aware of stocks then you should consider in investing into good quality stocks which can give you a decent returns in 5-7 years.
+If you are a person who is aware of stocks then you should consider investing in good quality stocks which can give you decent returns in 5-7 years.
 If you are a person who is not very close to tracking stocks on a frequent basis then investing in mutual funds will be a great option for you.

 You should also consider investing into Gold to diversify your portfolio.

-Here are some investment options for medium term investments which can take care of your short term financial planning:-
+Here are some investment options for medium-term investments that can take care of your short-term financial planning:

 - Equity mutual funds

-Long term financial planning is probably the most difficult part of financial planning as people most of the times are not able to differentiate between Long term and short term financial planning.
+Long-term financial planning is probably the most difficult part of financial planning as people most of the time are not able to differentiate between Long term and short-term financial planning.

-Most of the people miss to appreciate the power of Long term financial planning, with this you can create huge amount of wealth if done right.
-Sadly, Most of the people realise this very late in their life and miss the most precious thing investment which is ‘Power of compounding’.
+Most people miss to appreciate the power of Long term financial planning, with this you can create a huge amount of wealth if done right.
+Sadly, Most people realize this very late in their life and miss the most precious thing in investment which is the ‘Power of compounding.

-You need to keep one thing mind that money brings more money.
-The early you start investing for Long term financial planning , you will have to invest less to get more returns as the money you invested will bring more money for you!
+You need to keep one thing in mind money brings more money.
+The earlier you start investing for Long term financial planning, you will have to invest less to get more returns as the money you invested will bring more money for you!

-Here are some investment options for long term investments which can take care of your short term financial planning:-
+Here are some investment options for long-term investments that can take care of your short-term financial planning: